yorickpeterse/zen-cms/README.md

 Besides following this model developers are also expected to write tests using either RSpec or Capybara for their features.
-Capybara is used to test controllers and browser based tests while RSpec is used to test libraries, helpers, etc.
+Capybara is used to test controllers and browser based actions while RSpec is used to test libraries, helpers, etc.

 ## Coding Standards